Chord Inversions

 Seventh Chords

-The next part of our series explains how 7th chords shape the mood and texture of piano music across almost all genres.
+Seventh chords shape the mood and texture of piano music across almost all genres.
+Learn how they work to spice up your music-making!

 10 Easy Piano Songs for Beginners